 Preparing the watermelon rind to make pickles is time consuming, and you’ll want to be careful.
 But sweet pickled watermelon rind is so worth it.

 If you’ve ever wondered, “What can I do with leftover watermelon rinds?”
-I recommend that you try these pickles.
-Sounds like a great excuse to eat more watermelon!
-You may never throw away another watermelon rind again!
+I recommend that you try these pickles, especially if you’re concerned about food waste.

 Once you have prepared the watermelon rind for preserving by removing the skin and any pink part of the melon, you’ll need to cut it into cubes.